kazenoaki/rpi-ap-with-wifi/README.md

 Simple guide and script to allow a raspberry pi to create a hotspot and bridge it to the WiFi it's connected to.
 Much information was gleaned and many thanks to all the contributors in this long, long forum post https://www.raspberrypi.org/forums/viewtopic.php?f=36&t=138730&start=175.

+Currently works with Pi 3B, 3B+ on 2.4Ghz Wifi setups